voxsim/knowledge/system-design/application-layer.md

 Workers in the application layer also help enable [asynchronism](#asynchronism).

+## Monolith
+A monolithic architecture means that your app is written as one cohesive unit of code whose components are designed to work together, sharing the same memory space and resources.

+Twitter, for example, started as a monolith with a Rails application.

 ## Microservices

-Related to this discussion are [microservices](https://en.wikipedia.org/wiki/Microservices), which can be described as a suite of independently deployable, small, modular services.
+A microservice architecture can be described as a suite of independently deployable, small, modular services.
 Each service runs a unique process and communicates through a well-defined, lightweight mechanism to serve a business goal. <sup><a href=https://smartbear.com/learn/api-design/what-are-microservices>1</a></sup>

 Pinterest, for example, could have the following microservices: user profile, follower, feed, search, photo upload, etc.